Dr. Charles Raison on Depression, the Immune-Brain Interface & Whole-Body Hyperthermia

 Dr. Rhonda Patrick explains what antioxidants are, why they are important, and how they prevent DNA damage, a well-known cancer initiator.

-Dr. Terry Wahls' Protocol That Reversed Multiple Sclerosis
+Dr. Terry Wahls Discusses Her Multiple Sclerosis Protocol

-Dr. Terry Wahls discusses her protocol she used to reverse her secondary-progressive multiple sclerosis.
+Dr. Terry Wahls discusses the protocol she used to reverse her secondary-progressive multiple sclerosis.

 Joe Rogan Experience #502 - Dr. Rhonda Patrick